UrbanApps/UALogger/README.md

 UALogger lets you get all of the logs written by your app to the system log.
 In our flagship app [Ambiance](http://ambianceapp.com), we use this to help debug tough customer issues.
 If a customer contacts us with an issue that we can't figure out, we ask them to turn on logging for Ambiance via a switch in the App settings, try to reproduce the problem, then send us the log via an in-app button.

+##### Logging Severity Levels

+UALogger allows you to use severity levels when logging such that only the important logs get through.
+This is useful for logging sever errors and critical messages in production.

 ## Installation

 Installation is made simple with [Cocoapods](http://cocoapods.org/).
 If you want to do it the old fashioned way, just add `UALogger.h` and `UALogger.m` to your project.